Punith1117/mini-message-board/README.md

 - Add static assets like css styles, images etc
 - Configure express to set view engine to use ejs
 - Parse form data into object using express' urlencoded() and use the sent data as req.body.elementName
+- Use Postgresql to store the messages for data persistence
+- Use environment variables instead of hardcoding sensitive details